Summary: Use cumulative functions to compute aggregates cumulatively for each value in the dimension or X-axis.

 Lets say you have a graph showing the sum of sales for each month.
 For this you would simply type:

 - Sales Monthly

 If you would like to see how sales stack up every month, meaning to show at every month the total historic sales in addition to the current month, you would in this case type:

 You can see both the sum and accumulative sum , by adding another Sum aggregate:

 - Sales Monthly cumulative sum sum

 Note that in the above graph AnswerDock detected that both metrics have different values, so in order to optimize the visualization, it applied a dual y axis.
 This is a setting that you can turn off from the chart settings menu for the Line With Column graph.

-Currently, AnswerDock only supports one dimension with the cumulative aggregate.
-For example, the following search will not work and will return the sum, not the cumulative sum.
+AnswerDock supports multiple dimensions with the cumulative aggregate.
+For example, the following search will return the monthly cumulative sum of sales for each country

 - Sales Monthly by country cumulative sum